louislgtpro/FaceVision-1.0/README.md

 ### 1.0B13:

 - Bug fixes and improvements
-- Add no internet connection warning when try to first start the app
+- Add no internet connection warning when try to first start the app without the internet

 ### 1.0B14: